Development of a rational route for vehicles. Calculation of logistics costs for transport

 Versatility

-It should be noted that in terms of the value of the weighted average competition score, the railway enterprises are only in third place.
+It should be noted that in terms of the weighted average competition score, railway enterprises are only in third place.

-It should be noted that in many segments of the rail freight market, Russian Railways initially operates in a competitive environment.
-Serious competition for Russian Railways is from other modes of transport, primarily auto-mobile for short-distance transportation.
-More than 70% of railways along their entire length are duplicated by federal highways.
+It should be noted that in many segments of the railway freight transportation market, Russian Railways initially operates in competitive conditions.
+Serious competition for Russian Railways comes from other modes of transport, primarily automobiles for short-distance transportation.
+More than 70% of railways along their entire length are duplicated by federal roads.

-At the same time, in certain segments of the market, such as the transportation of containers, transportation of construction materials, oil cargo, metal, there is real competition, the same as in transportation over long distances, in which the advantage is gained by modes of transport unregulated by the state: road, river (during the navigation period), and in some cases pipeline.
+At the same time, in certain market segments, such as transportation of containers, transportation of construction materials, oil cargo, metal, there is real competition, the same as in transportation over long distances, in which modes of transport unregulated by the state have an advantage: automobile, river (during the navigation period), and in some cases pipeline.

-2.2 Analysis of measures aimed at improving the efficiency of using the freight fleet
+2.2 Analysis of measures aimed at increasing the efficiency of use of the cargo fleet

-One of the factors that have a negative impact on transport process, is the unevenness of rail traffic.
-Economic, technical, organizational factors cause unevenness of the operational work of railway transport.
+One of the factors that has a negative impact on transport process, is the unevenness of railway transportation.
+Economic, technical, organizational factors cause uneven operational performance of railway transport.
 Let us present the classification of these factors and their influence on unevenness in Table 4.

-Table 4 - Classification of factors of unevenness and their influence
+Table 4 - Classification of unevenness factors and their influence

 economic